Will-Dolan/ITP450-DataScience-Fall2024/week3/README.md

 source ~/.bashrc
 module purge
 ```
+Note:
-'mamba init bash':  This command initializes Mamba (a fast package manager) for the Bash shell.
+1 'mamba init bash':  This command initializes Mamba (a fast package manager) for the Bash shell.
 It modifies the shell configuration to include Mamba so that you can use it directly in your terminal.

-'source ~/.bashrc':  This command reloads your shell configuration by sourcing the .bashrc file.
+2 'source ~/.bashrc':  This command reloads your shell configuration by sourcing the .bashrc file.
 It ensures that the changes made by 'mamba init bash' take effect immediately without needing to restart the terminal.
 ```
 mamba create --name torch-env
 mamba activate torch-env